 There is nothing more frustrating than being stuck in a traffic jam.
-The Urban Mobility Report 2021 shows that the average commuter endured 35 hours of traffic congestion – nearly a day and a half sitting in traffic.
+The Texas A&M Transportation Institute/INRIX Urban Mobility Report shows that the average commuter in Detroit endured 35 hours of traffic congestion in 2021 – nearly a day and a half sitting in traffic.

 When is the Worst Traffic Congestion in Detroit?

-Interstate 75 begins in the upper peninsula, crosses the Mackinac Bridge, and continues into Ohio.
-Interstate 94 runs east-west through Ypsilanti, Ann Arbor, and Port Huron.
-A major factor in heavy traffic within Detroit is the age and condition of the interchange between I-94 and the Lodge Freeway, which was first built in 1953.
+- East Interstate 94: This road runs east-west through Ypsilanti, Ann Arbor, and Port Huron.
+A major factor in heavy traffic within Detroit is the advanced age and poor condition of the interchange between I-94 and the Lodge Freeway.

-Truck drivers in Detroit had to wait in traffic for 4,371 hours in 2020, resulting in $236 million in costs.
-A truck stuck in traffic wastes 8,586 thousand gallons of fuel each year.
-Because of the traffic delays around Detroit, excess CO₂ from trucks emits 795,000 tons of carbon dioxide onto the roads.
+Truck drivers in Detroit had to wait in traffic for 4,371 hours in 2020, resulting in a collective $236 million in costs and 8,586 thousand gallons of fuel wasted.

 How Do You Avoid the Worst Traffic Times?